laidlaw42/ableton-live-midi-remote-scripts/README.md

 # Ableton Live Custom MIDI Remote Scripts

 Scripts for creating custom MIDI Remote Scripts for Ableton Live.
-Known to be working on Live 9 and 10, untested in Live 11.
+Known to be working on Live 9 and 10, untested in 11.

 ---
 ### Background